The 11 Best Russian Audiobook Resources and 17 Highly Recommended Titles

-However, you boil all those options down and you will find that there are two main components to learning a language: audiovisual and textual.
+There are two main components to learning a language: audiovisual and textual.

 But how can you combine the convenience of audio with the learning power of books?

 Audiobooks are the answer, and they’ll let you take several paths at once!

 - How to Ease into Learning with Audiobooks

 - Russian Stories with Audio: Level A1 Book 1